taherelzoghby/Note/README.md

 Search and Filters: Users can search for specific notes using keywords or filters to locate information efficiently, especially when dealing with a large number of notes.

 ## Setup
-install all packages by flutter pub get and add images in assets folder in your pc/laptop.
+install all packages by flutter pub get .